2012ZGZYY/Dual_error_DG/README.txt

 //Brief Introduction:
 This is the code being a part of my master thesis.
 I make use of the open-source finite element code deal.II and Praveen C's DG solver dflo to generate an adaptivity refined dg solver.
-The refine strategy is based on the so-called adjoint method (also called dual method).
+The refinement strategy is based on the so-called adjoint method (also called dual method).
 Compared to the original solver dflo, I have added some modules and made many small changes in my code.
 The main features of my code include: